sushmavenu/Multi-class-image-classification-in-Keras/README.md

 ### Data Collection <a name="Data_collection"></a>
 Selfie images were collected from a pre-made dataset available at: https://www.crcv.ucf.edu/data/Selfie/, and then divided to indoor/outdoor selfies.
 The dataset includes both regular and mirror selfies.
 Other images were collected from various web sources.
+The dataset is available upon request.

 ### Preview of dataset <a name="Preview_of_dataset"></a>